Structure

 Curriculum and Regulations

-The site Program Regulations provides detailed information on the programme curriculum and on the programme regulations (Prüfungsordnung).
+The site Program Regulations provides detailed information on the program curriculum and on the program regulations (Prüfungsordnung).